-- To date, the Florida Department of Agriculture & Consumer Services (FDACS) has approved 321 hemp licenses.
+- As of June 8, 2020, the Florida Department of Agriculture & Consumer Services (FDACS) has approved 321 hemp licenses.
 900+ applications are still under review.

 - 39,000 hemp food establishments have received licenses to date.